lightmanBro/JS_calculator/README.md

 # JS_calculator
-A simple javaScript calculator program
+A simple javaScript calculator program with animation effects.